 Quick and easy dinners don’t have to be boring.
-Salty Kalamta olives and sweet grapes compliment each other in this cast iron skillet chicken with olives dish that you can prepare in just 10 minutes.
+Salty Kalamata olives and sweet grapes compliment each other in this cast iron skillet chicken with olives dish that you can prepare in just 10 minutes.
 A healthy and delicious combination that’s ideal for busy weeknights.

 This recipe is so simple but the combination of sweet grapes and salty olives with roasted chicken thighs is brilliant.
 What’s even better is that grapes are always available in the grocery so winter or summer, you’ll have a dinner you can make without wasting any brain power.